superyhee/claude-ui-copilot/README.md

 ## TODO

-- [ ] Support more llm api like gpt4o,ollama.
+- [ ] Support for additional LLM APIs (e.g., GPT-4, Ollama)
-- [ ] Support more component generation for Angular, and other frontend frameworks.
+- [ ] Extend component generation to Angular and other frontend frameworks

-## Reporting Issues
+## Contributing

-Encountered a bug?
-I love to hear about it.
-Please follow these steps to report any issues:
-Your report will help us make the project better for everyone.
+- Issues: Report bugs to help improve the project

-## Feature Requests

-Got an idea for a new feature?
-Feel free to suggest it.
-Your suggestions for improvements are always welcome.

-## Security

-Your security is important to us.
-If you discover a security vulnerability.
-Please refrain from disclosing any vulnerabilities publicly until said vulnerability has been reported and addressed.
+- Feature Requests: Share your ideas for new features
+- Security: Report vulnerabilities privately

 ## License